beaker-project/beaker-project.org/dev/proposals/inventory-lshw-migration.rst

 hardware devices on a system.
 Due to the `retirement announcement
 <https://fedoraproject.org/wiki/Smolt_retirement>`__  of smolt, this
-will make it impossible to run the inventory task on current and future Fedora releases and future releases of Red Hat Enterprise Linux, unless an effort is made to maintain smolt exclusively for Beaker's purposes.
-Users have also reported smolt's ineffectiveness in certain cases (see bug report: :issue:`541294`).
+will make it impossible to run the inventory task on current and future releases of Red Hat Enterprise Linux and Fedora.
+Users have also reported smolt's ineffectiveness in certain cases (see bug
+report: :issue:`541294`).
 On the other hand, `lshw
 <http://ezix.org/project/wiki/HardwareLiSter>`__ is actively
 maintained and is thus a future-proof alternative for Beaker's inventory task.
 For this migration to be successful without affecting